A smaller, cleaner proposal

 Control: Rainwater would be ‘harvested’ for use in an automatic spray system to dampen stored materials and operating areas to prevent dust generation.
 Within the plant itself, material that could become airborne would be contained or filtered.

 Net emissions: By bringing aggregates into London by train – directly to an on-site concrete plant – truck movements are minimised.
-The net result is lower emissions and better air quality.
+The net result is lower emissions and better air quality than if the same material were to be imported by lorry.

 |Current Activity||Previous Proposals||New Proposal|